-- \\ If the student does not seek treatment or follow up care as required by Bethel University students, organizations and patients at risk, Bethel University Department of Nursing has the right to ask the student to withdraw from the nursing program until the required treatment and follow up care is completed. - \\\ Bethel Department of Nursing must keep a copy of this signed form and other required documents in the student's file for one year after graduation.
+If the student does not seek treatment or follow up care as required by Bethel University Department of Nursing, the health care provider or clinical agency, and if this places faculty, students, organizations and patients at risk, Bethel University Department of Nursing has the right to ask the student to withdraw from the nursing program until the required treatment and follow up care is completed.

+Bethel Department of Nursing must keep a copy of this signed form and other required documents in the student's file for one year after graduation.